 - Control Weight The percentage of the requirement that the control covers.

-- Coverage A percentage measurement that indicates the extent to which applicable requirements are covered by controls.
+- Coverage A percentage measurement that indicates the extent to which applicable requirements have been indicated as "covered."

 - Gaps A count of the number of applicable requirements that are not covered.

 - Assurance A calculation that represents your organization's confidence in requirements being met.

 Implementing a successful compliance program requires intensive effort and specialized knowledge of regulations and standards.

 - centralizing compliance management create a comprehensive view for external parties, and allow them to quickly understand your organization's compliance program and progress

 - rationalizing and simplifying burden eliminate duplicated efforts through harmonized requirements and provide coverage over multiple, overlapping regulations and standards